cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **Score**: 4/10

-> *The rendering exhibits noticeable geometric and texture inconsistencies that undermine realism.
-Structural cues such as walls and edges are warped or misaligned, depth perception is unreliable, and textures show ghosting and blur.
-Overall, the scene resembles a distorted reconstruction rather than a faithful real-world capture.*
+> *The rendering shows a recognizable scene structure but suffers from noticeable depth/perspective inconsistencies and edge misalignments.
+Textures are inconsistently applied with overall blur, leading to a reconstruction that is only moderately realistic and could be confused with a distorted 3DGS/NeRF result.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Large portions of wall surfaces appear heavily warped and twisted with scribble-like lines across surfaces.
-- ⚠️ **Misaligned Edges**: Edges between wall panels and floor/ceiling are inconsistent; boundary lines do not align cleanly.
+- ⚠️ **Misaligned Edges**: Noticeable misalignment along wall seam/edge near the central column; gaps and edge contours do not line up cleanly with adjacent surfaces.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues are unreliable; perspective seems flattened or distorted, causing misinterpretation of room geometry.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues appear inconsistent (foreground vs background geometry wobble; caps and edges don't align with expected perspective).
-- 🎨 **Ghosting**: Repeated or smeared textures across large areas, especially on walls and furniture.
-- 🎨 **Over Blur**: Overall surface details are blurry, reducing fidelity of textures (fabric, wood, etc.).
+- 🎨 **Over Blur**: Overall surface textures look smeared or overly soft in several regions, reducing sharpness.
-- 🎨 **Texture Inconsistency**: Inconsistent texture density and grain between adjacent surfaces.
+- 🎨 **Texture Inconsistency**: Texture quality varies across surfaces (some areas look smooth while others are heavily smeared or irregular).

 ### View 9 (240°)